clintatelier/digital_ocean_manager/README.md

 # DigitalOcean Manager

-This project provides a comprehensive setup for managing web applications and static sites on a single DigitalOcean droplet.
+This project provides a comprehensive setup for managing multiple web applications and static sites on a single DigitalOcean droplet.
 It automates many aspects of setup and deployment, utilizing virtual environments for application isolation.

 ## Prerequisites